eldestin/GTS2/readme.md

 Then, start training:

-- First specify the dataset first: go to `train.py` and change parameter `wiki = TRUE / FALSE` to specify dataset as `wiki / Yago`.
+- First specify the dataset: go to `train.py` and change parameter `wiki = TRUE / FALSE` to specify dataset as `wiki / Yago`.
 - Run `python train.py`

  Start Testing: